 Chesterton, G.K., The Catholic Church and Conversion (p.
 11-12).
 Kindle Edition.

 Chesterton, a forty-six-year-old convert to the Catholic Church, was a big part of my entrance at forty-nine.
 The Everlasting Man played no small part.
-Few, if any, books outside of Scripture have I read more than it.
 I did not read T.E.M. because I wanted to convert to Catholicism.
-I had not such intention.
+I had no intention.
 But in his winsome, witty way Chesterton, in T.E.M. and elsewhere, helped me “wrestle with a hundred devils of howling falsehood; with a swarm of lies and libels.”
 (Id. at pp. 9-10).
 Be careful picking up The Everlasting Man.
 This amazing book “led a young atheist named C.S.
 Lewis to become a Christian.”
 Who is this Guy and Why Haven’t I Heard of Him? by Dale Ahlquist, Chesterton.org.

-There was a day, probably not too long ago, that Chesterton’s long quote above would have been meaningless.
-By God’s grace, a bell rung that cannot be unheard.
+There was a day Chesterton’s quote above likely would have been meaningless to me.
+By God’s grace, a bell rung.
+It cannot be unrung.
 Borrowing again from Chesterton: “I cannot explain why I am a Catholic; because now that I am a Catholic I cannot imagine myself as anything else.”
 (Id. at 9).